ubilab-escape/first-door/README.md

 After the mission briefing the participants will be let into the anterior room.
 In the story this will be the room of the security even though the security will be absent for the whole game.

 The participants have to solve a first puzzle to open the first door and to be able to move to the second, adjencted room which will be the computer lab room.
+After all players are situated in the second room, the first door should close.

 There the players again have to solve various riddles and puzzle to get into the server room.
 The door between lab and serverroom will be implemented by us.

-## Project Timeline##
+## Project Timeline ##
 | Description of work task | Target date | Actual date|
 |:--------------|:-------------|:--------------|
 | Concept finding| 10.
 Nov 2019 |10.
 Nov 2019 |